The File object¶

 The read/write mode for the file.

-Open or reopen the file (which by definition also does File.seek(0)).
-The mode argument allows the same values as Python’s standard open().
+Open or reopen the file (which also does File.seek(0)).
+The mode argument allows the same values as Python’s built-in open().

 When reopening a file, mode will override whatever mode the file was originally opened with; None means to reopen with the original mode.